Our award categories for Golden Stars 2026 are:

 You may score more highly if your application includes details of the following:

-- How the team contributes to the delivery of great care, and shows excellent team spirit and camaraderie in doing that
+- Demonstrates how the team contributes to the delivery of great care and shows excellence team spirit and camaraderie in doing that

 - Specific examples of where the team has excelled itself and where they have demonstrated the Trust values/behaviours